Dolls (1987)

 The performances and everything else is incredibly stale and doesn't whip the film in shape all that much.

 The acting is badly performed by most of the cast members in this one.
 Lead actor Ian Patrick Williams (David Bower) is way too over the top as an abusive father in the film and really gets too carried away.
+Yet he seemed to do well onto the camera as someone whom is arrogant and impatient.
+He definetely came across as someone unlikeable.

 Carolyn Purdy-Gordon

 Child actress Carrie Lorraine (Judy Bower) tries to be cute and charming as the daughter that's what I mean she TRIES to be and is very annoying.
+Yet she shows off some okay energy as well as being happy go lucky type during the beginning of her performance.

 However, Guy Rolfe (Gabriel Harwicke) seems to know his craft as the dollmaker in the film and carries on his trait as Toulon for the Puppet Master series.
+He shows off his warm hearted charming behavior towards a child in which he was belieaveble by behaving go generously.
+Certainly made you want to like him for how he behaves.

 Hilary Mason